 Ashokan Center — Each fall, the 7th grade classes spend three nights at the Ashokan Center, a working farm and environmental retreat in the Catskill Mountains.
 The school’s natural science curriculum is brought outdoors, and students engage in the study of water quality, forest ecology and work together to produce a sustainable “no waste” meal.
 Night vision walks, morning hikes, survival courses and blacksmithing enrich the four-day experience.

-Stevens families reciprocate the warm hospitality and host Kipling students for a week in New Jersey.
 Long after they graduate, students describe the cultural exchange as a transformative experience that broadened their worldview.
 Some exchange partners form lasting friendships and revisit Mexico City or host their Mexican friends during their high school and college years.
 To read more about the exchange, visit the Mexico Blog.